rmcharchian/100-days-of-code/log.md

 **Today's Progress**: Today my heart just wasn't in it.
 I have registration working, but login doesn't work.
 I know I little refresher on SQL/Postico because I need to build my tables and have them link.
 Some of the data that will come in will need to be after the user logs in.
 I need to prioritize my project and bounce all over the place.
 In the meantime, I decided to spend some time on freecodecamp for simple refreshers.

 **Thoughts:** I'm glad to be doing 100 days of code, but today I'm just not there.
 Will be sure to take steps forward rather than steps back.

+### Day 5: April 7, 2018

+**Today's Progress**: This morning I regrouped.
+I started a Trello Board to keep track of my tasks and to more easily add questions that I will find answers to later.
+I also worked on my SQL DB.
+I haven't worked on one in awhile and it's good to back.
+It's a great tool and I need to keep my skills fresh.
+Looking forward to working on it a little more later today.

+**Thoughts:** I need to remember that not each day is going to be a banner day.
+Yesterday was not, and that's ok.
+Today was a good day, but no parade because some great thing is working or a problem fixed.
+Just organizaiton and some DB writing.
+It's good.